Mrkol/hipng/README.md

 Being hip and cool means that this project tries to use the most modern and fashionable stuff:

- * C++20: coroutines and concepts (and eventually models when cmake support gets better)
+ * C++20: coroutines and concepts (and eventually modules when cmake support gets better)
  * Unified executors
  * Flecs
  * Vulkan